-In the logistics sector, we are, and have been, facing a driver shortage, this is a shortage that is only likely to get worse unless dramatic steps are taken to address it… both from the government and industry alike.
-Moreover, in the waste industry this shortage can often be exasperated due the nature of the work we do i.e. public perception of the job.
+In the logistics sector, we are and have been, facing a driver shortage, this is a shortage that is only likely to get worse unless dramatic steps are taken to address it… both from the government and industry alike.
+Moreover, in the waste industry, this shortage can often be exasperated due to the nature of the work we do i.e. the public perception of the job.
 We here at Simply Waste, although not immune to this driver shortage, we’ve not really suffered too badly from it.
-This is mainly because we pay good wages, have a nice, well looked after fleet of trucks and we look after and respect our drivers.
+This is mainly because we pay good wages, have a nice, well looked-after fleet of trucks and we look after and respect our drivers.
 This qualification takes all the good foundations already in place and builds upon them to ensure that in the future we don’t suffer from the national driver shortage currently affecting many other companies in the UK.

 The driver shortage itself

 Across the UK it is estimated that there is a shortfall of approximately 35,000 LGV drivers

 - The average cost of a basic LGV licence is just under £1,500… a distinct barrier to potential new or young drivers

 - A worrying statistic of only a 55% pass rate in LGV licence acquisition… our chosen driving school is 85%

 - 16% of professional drivers are above 60 years of age (it’s expected that in the next 5 years 16% will retire)

 - Only 1% of employed LGV drivers are under 25 (we buck the trend here at Simply Waste), Lewis is 26 and Jake is under 25 years of age